lightir21/truckerapp/README.md

 this project was built specially for my father who came to me and asked for a simple way to assign mission for his truck drivers.

+In this project I learned how to use JWT and also store it inside cookies in order to retrive the user info on the backend, and i learned on how to use a new state management system called zustand.

 it was built with:
 * React for the front end side of things in order to organize the code with simple and scalable components.
 * Zustand for state management of the app.